 \section{A strategy by regret minimization in blocks}

-In this section we exhibit a strategy to achieve the desired convergence~\eqref{eq:cv} with the target functions $\varphi^\Psi$ advocated in the previous section.
-The algorithm is efficient, as long as calls to $\Psi$ are (a full discussion of the complexity issues is provided in Section~\ref{sec:appli}).
-The considered strategy---see Figure~\ref{fig:strat-blocks}---relies on some auxiliary regret-minimizing strategy $\cR$, with the following property.
+In this section we exhibit a strategy to achieve the stronger notion of convergence~\eqref{eq:cv} with the target functions $\varphi^\Psi$ advocated in Section~\ref{sec:truegoal}, irrespectively of the continuity or lack of continuity of $\varphi^\Psi$.
+The algorithm is efficient, as long as calls to $\Psi$ are (a full discussion of the complexity issues will be provided for each application studied in Section~\ref{sec:appli}).